-Nick Giove, a partner in the firm’s New York office, has successfully litigated intellectual property actions in district and appellate courts throughout the country.
-His practice focuses on all aspects of intellectual property and commercial litigation, including ancillary patent office prosecution and post-grant IPR proceedings, due diligence analyses, and regulatory and antitrust counseling.
+Nick Giove, a partner in the firm’s New York office and member of the Executive Committee, has successfully litigated intellectual property actions in district and appellate courts throughout the country.
+His practice focuses on all aspects of intellectual property and commercial litigation, including patent office prosecution and post-grant IPR proceedings, due diligence analyses, and regulatory and antitrust counseling.
 Nick has successfully litigated matters from pre-suit investigation, through discovery, trial, and appeal.
-His experience spans a wide array of drugs (corticosteroids, psychostimulants, bronchodilators, antiepileptics); delivery systems (topical lotions and sprays, instant and modified-release oral dosage forms, transdermal patches, inhalation solutions); and diseases/disorders (ADHD, psoriasis, COPD, epilepsy, ulcerative colitis).
+His experience spans a wide array of drugs (antihemophilic biologics, corticosteroids, psychostimulants, bronchodilators, antiepileptics, estrogen); delivery systems (injectables, topical lotions and sprays, instant and modified-release oral dosage forms, transdermal patches, vaginal inserts, inhalation solutions); and diseases/disorders (hemophilia, ADHD, psoriasis, COPD, epilepsy, ulcerative colitis, dyspareunia).
 Nick also serves as the current Vice Chair of the Amicus Committee for the Federal Circuit Bar Association.

 After graduating cum laude from Georgetown University with a degree in Chemistry and Mathematics, Nick received his law degree from the Benjamin N. Cardozo School of Law with a concentration in Intellectual Property and Communications Law.
 During law school, he served as a judicial law clerk to the Honorable Magistrate Judge William D. Wall of the Eastern District of New York.
 Following law school, he earned a postgraduate LL.M. degree in Intellectual Property from the Benjamin N. Cardozo School of Law.